jmkristian/node-pop3bbs/README.md

 A user's email address is their call sign plus the POP emailDomain in config.ini.

-A user may read other mailboxes using the BBS 'AREA' command, but may not delete mail from them, nor send email while reading them.
+A user may read other mailboxes using the BBS 'AREA' command, but may not delete mail from them.
 This is useful for publishing bulletins to be read by all users.
 Outpost can be configured to automatically download these bulletins, and not download a bulletin repeatedly.